Coryf65/Advanced/README.md

         print(arg1, arg2)
     ```

-    - To See Documentation about a function works on any module, class, method
+    - To See Documentation about a module, class, method

     ```Python
         # function_name.__doc__